stijn-dejongh/lovecraft_public_domain/raw_converts/og.md

 of Hatheg say it is ill to climb Hatheg-Kla at any time, and deadly to climb it by night when pale vapours hide the summit and the moon; but Barzai heeded them not when he came from neighbouring Ulthar with the young priest Atal, who was his disciple.
-Atal was only the son of an innkeeper, and was sometimes afraid; but Barzai&rsquo;s father had been a landgrave who dwelt in an ancient castle, so he had no common superstition in his blood, and only laughed at the fearful cotters.
+Atal was only the son of an innkeeper, and was sometimes afraid; but Barzai's father had been a landgrave who dwelt in an ancient castle, so he had no common superstition in his blood, and only laughed at the fearful cotters.

-  Barzai and Atal went out of Hatheg into the stony desert despite the prayers of peasants, and talked of earth&rsquo;s gods by their campfires at night.
+  Barzai and Atal went out of Hatheg into the stony desert despite the prayers of peasants, and talked of earth's gods by their campfires at night.
 Many days they travelled, and from afar saw lofty Hatheg-Kla with his aureole of mournful mist.
-On the thirteenth day they reached the mountain&rsquo;s lonely base, and Atal spoke of his fears.
+On the thirteenth day they reached the mountain's lonely base, and Atal spoke of his fears.
 But Barzai was old and learned and had no fears, so led the way boldly up the slope that no man had scaled since the time of Sansu, who is written of with fright in the mouldy Pnakotic Manuscripts.